LdeAlejandro/RHCSA-TRAINER/Question.md

 ## Question 19: Allow only the owner to read /var/tmp/chmod_lab/readme.md.
 Everyone else should have no access.
 Set owner:group to analyst:finance.

 ## Question 20: Remove all permissions from /var/tmp/chmod_lab/hidden.conf.
 No one should be able to read, write, or execute it.
 Set owner:group to backup:storage.

+## Question 21: Create a shell script /root/find-files.sh that finds files in /usr between 30KB and 50KB and saves results to /root/sized_files.txt.